What is a Subsidiary Merger?

 Pros and Cons of a Forward Triangular Merger

-One of the reasons why buyers prefer a forward triangular merger is that it gives them more flexibility in terms of purchasing the stock of the target company.
+One of the reasons buyers prefer a forward triangular merger is that it gives them more flexibility in purchasing the target company.
 Buyers can use a combination of both cash and stock.
 Half of the consideration used to pay the target company’s shareholders must be at least 50% stock of the acquirer.
-If the consideration for the transaction was 100% cash, it would make the transaction taxable.
+If the consideration for the transaction were 100% cash, it would make the transaction taxable.

-On the downside, forward triangular mergers are less preferred than reverse triangular mergers due to access to the target company’s licenses and authorizations.
-The properties will need to be reassessed, and some third parties may withhold consent to the target company’s contracts, licenses, and authorizations.
-The acquiring entity may incur additional costs in order to be granted consent to the rights of the licenses and assignment of contracts.
+On the downside, forward triangular mergers are less preferred than reverse triangular mergers due to issues regarding access to the target company’s licenses and authorizations.
+The properties will need to be reassessed, and some third parties may withhold consent to the acquirer gaining use of the target company’s contracts, licenses, and authorizations.
+The acquiring entity may incur additional costs to be granted consent to the rights of the licenses and assignment of contracts.

 2. Reverse Triangular Merger

-A reverse triangular merger shares a lot of similarities with a forward triangular merger; however, they differ in the party that is liquidated.
+A reverse triangular merger shares many similarities with a forward triangular merger; however, they differ in the liquidated party.
 In a forward triangular merger, the target company is liquidated, whereas, in a reverse triangular merger, the subsidiary created by the purchasing entity is liquidated.

-A reverse triangular subsidiary merger occurs when an acquiring entity uses its subsidiary to acquire another company.
-After the acquisition, the subsidiary is absorbed into the acquired company, and the buyer becomes the only shareholder.
-The acquired company becomes a wholly owned subsidiary of the acquiring entity, and the buyer acquires all the assets and liabilities of the acquired company.
+A reverse triangular subsidiary merger begins when an acquiring entity uses its subsidiary to acquire another company.
+After the acquisition, the subsidiary is absorbed into the acquired company, and the buyer (the parent company) becomes the only shareholder.
+The acquired company becomes a wholly-owned subsidiary of the acquiring entity, and the buyer acquires all the assets and liabilities of the acquired company.

 Pros and Cons of Reverse Triangular Merger

 A reverse triangular merger retains the selling entity and liquidates the shell company created for the purpose of executing the acquisition.
 The acquired entity continues its regular operations as a subsidiary of the buyer, and the acquiring entity will not need to sign new contracts, licenses, and authorizations.
-It makes the reverse triangular merger more preferred compared to the forward triangular merger.
+This makes the reverse triangular merger more often preferred over a forward triangular merger.